CocoTheDev/Google-Landing-page/readme.md

 ## Tips & Advices
 0. Set body height and width to 100 vh vw
 1. Code it Mobile First !
-(Iphone 5/SE should be a good base)
+(Iphone 5/SE should be a good start)
 2. First create sections with nothing in, place it on the page, and set @media queries *(use different background-color for better visual)*
 3. Use the responsive dev tool to play with your project and see how it breaks
 4. Continue with the child sections *(Don't miss to look at different viewport to see how div's moving)*